patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/actions/actions.md

 When labeling or referring to actions in your UI, make sure that you adhere to our [terminology guidelines](/ux-writing/terminology) and align any icons you use with the usage behavior outlined in our [icon design foundations.](/design-foundations/icons#all-icons)

-### Deletion
+### Deletion vs removal
-When users can delete data objects, items, or similar resources via the UI, follow these practices to ensure that they understand the purpose and consequences of deleting something.
+Make sure that users understand the purpose and consequences of deleting or removing data objects, items, or similar resources via the UI.
 Deleting is different from removing.

-- **“Delete”** refers to the destruction of information (for example, deleting a group, system, or a role.)
-The trash icon symbolizes deletion.
+- **Deletion:** Refers to the destruction of information (for example, deleting a group, system, or a role.)
+Often identified by a trash icon.

-- **“Remove”** refers to removing the content/system from a particular view, without the destruction of information (for example, removing something from a group or removing a user.)
-The solid minus-circle icon symbolizes removal.
+- **Removal:** Refers to removing the content/system from a particular view, without the destruction of information (for example, removing something from a group or removing a user.)
+Often identified by a solid minus-circle icon.

-Deletion is typically initiated via buttons or menu items.
-When using a button trigger, apply secondary button styling.
-When using a menu item trigger (like within an options/kebab menu), apply default text styling.
-You should not use red danger styling for deletion buttons or menu items because they will both launch confirmation modals before completing the deletion.
-Guidance for these modals is included in the following sections.
-#### Irreversible deletion
+#### Deletion

-When resource deletion is irreversible, there is a high risk that users will lose highly important information or data.
-It is necessary to ensure that users understand the impact of this action.
-Whether a resource is critical or non-critical, you should follow the same pattern.
+When resource deletion is irreversible, there is a high risk that users will lose highly important information or data, so you should ensure that they understand the impact of deletion.

+Users can typically trigger deletion using buttons or menu items.
+Consider the following for deletion triggers:
+- Button triggers should use secondary button styling.
+- Menu item triggers (like within an options/kebab menu) should use default text styling.
+- Do not use red danger styling for deletion buttons or menu items, because they will both launch confirmation modals before completing the deletion.

-To communicate that deletion will be permanent, use a confirmation dialog with the following features:
+After a user triggers deletion, communicate that it will be permanent via a confirmation modal:

 ![Confirmation modal with danger styling.](./img/critical-deletion-modal.png)